Is this course right for me?

 SPARK Academic Credit Opportunity

-Participants can gain 20 credits towards the SPARK programme through attendance at the CPD sessions and completion of the required assessments.
-Those wishing to do so, please email firstname.lastname@example.org.
+Participants can gain 20 credits towards the SPARK programme through attendance at the CPD sessions, completion of the required assessments and an addidtional reflective component.
+Those wishing to do so, please email email@example.com.

 Over the period February - June, a series of facilitated workshops will be run as regularly as time allows, allowing attendees to discuss and shape their CPD offering in a friendly and encouraging environment in conjunction with seminar sessions on key elements of CPD provision such as marketing, delivery, organisation and quantification of impact.